-No unifying mode of action for cerium in non-respiratory tissues was identified in the studies available.
-Studies conducted utilized primarily parenteral routes of exposure and suggest that the production of free radicals may be involved in cerium toxicity, as well as actions at the RNA transcription level.
+No mode of action for cerium compounds in non-respiratory tissues was identified from the available studies.
+The studies utilized primarily parenteral routes of exposure and suggest that the production of free radicals may be involved in cerium-associated toxicity, as well as actions at the RNA transcription level.
 However, details of potential mode(s) of action in non-respiratory tissues are lacking.

-Cerium administered subcutaneously was found to have minor effects on some tests of spontaneous motor behavior in young adult mice (Morganti et al., 1980, 1978; Stineman et al., 1978) and in mice exposed in utero (D'Agostino et al., 1982, 1978a, b); however, a mode of action was not discussed or apparent in these studies.
+Cerium, as a cerium chloride-cerium citrate complex, administered subcutaneously was found to have minor effects on some tests of spontaneous motor behavior in young adult mice (Morganti et al., 1980, 1978; Stineman et al., 1978) and in mice exposed in utero (D'Agostino et al., 1982, 1978a, b); however, a mode of action was not discussed or apparent in these studies.
 Interestingly, behavioral measures were not correlated with cerium levels in tissues, which suggested an unknown, indirect mode of action involving a biological chain of events (Morganti et al., 1978).